 How to get form Athens To Edipso Evia by ferry

-If you are going to Edipso, where the hot springs are located, then it is ideal to get the ferry from Akritsa.
-The ferry ride is about 45 min more or less depending on the weather.
+If you are going to Edipso, where the hot springs are, then you should get the ferry from Akritsa.
+It’ill take you about 45 min more or less depending on the weather.

-- If you don’t want to drive you can make several different connections using the regional bus lies
+- If you don’t want to drive you can take the KTEL busses instead.
+They go to most places but you might need to make several different connections.

 - Toll stations are all over the highway and it can get pricey.

-If you found this information useful, please share it with your friends on social media and don’t forget to follow me too.
-My Instagram is full of my adventures, check it out!
+Don’t forget to follow me too.
+I’d love to connect.
+My Instagram is full of adventures, check them out!